 - Draft Guards – It might seem like a small thing, but small things can go a long way.
 Putting a draft guard in on your doors can make a big difference in keeping out that cold air and making it easier for your house to heat up and STAY warm.

 - Pipes – This is the classic winter nightmare: frozen pipes.
 You can avoid it by always keeping a little bit of water dripping through your pipes, and by shutting off any excess water pipes or hoses.
 Do this for your irrigation and sprinkler systems as well.
-Click here for a more detailed explanation of how to avoid frozen pipes.
 Forgetting this step in your winter prep could cost you thousands and a freezing house.

 - Ceiling Fan – You may be thinking, what in the world do ceiling fans have to do with winterizing my home?
 Don’t we not use fans in the winter?
 I thought the same thing, but this tip has popped up on every winterizing article I have read.
 Run your ceiling fan in reverse.
 Apparently a clockwise turning fan will spread the warm air throughout the room and make it feel even warmer without you having to crank up the heat.